Our Study Programs

 The Bachelor’s Program

-The bachelor’s program comprises 6 semesters of study and requires 180 ECTS credits for completion – one ECTS credit equals 25 hours of academic work.
-The degree program consists of 126 ECTS credits of mandatory courses, 12 ECTS credits of internship work, 6 ECTS credits are apportioned to the bachelor’s thesis and 36 ECTS credits to free electives.
+The bachelor’s program in Political Science comprises 6 semesters of study and requires 180 ECTS credits for completion – one ECTS credit equals 25 hours of academic work.
+The degree program consists of 60 ECTS credits of mandatory courses, 72 credits of elective modules, 12 ECTS credits of internship work, 12 ECTS credits are apportioned to the bachelor’s seminar and the bachelor’s thesis and 24 ECTS credits to free electives.
 The program commences with a legally mandated introduction and orientation phase (“STEOP”) the successful completion of which determines whether students may proceed in the program.
-It is comprised of two lectures, Introduction to Political Science and Politics viewed from a Scientific Perspective (3 and 2 ECTS respectively).
+It is comprised of two lectures, Introduction to Political Science and Politics viewed from a Scientific Perspective (4 ECTS credits, respectively).

-The BA curriculum is divided into five core areas: Political Theory (political ideas), Comparative Politics, Austrian Politics in Comparative Perspective , International Relations, and Politics of the European Union.
-In each core area, students must take foundational courses (introductory lecture and a more in-depth pro-seminar).
-In four of the five core areas, students will then attend thematically focused seminars and write research papers.
-This is to be followed by a fifth seminar in one of the four selected core areas.
-To complete the BA program, students will need to take coursework in four neighboring disciplines (Constitutional and Administrative Law, Macroeconomics, History, and Sociology), working techniques in Political Science as well as quantitative and qualitative research methods (to be taken prior to attending seminars), free electives, and an internship.
+The BA program is divided into six core areas: Political Theory (political ideas), Comparative Politics, Austrian Politics in Comparative Perspective, International Relations, Politics of the European Union, and – new since 2024 – Politics and Gender, Diversity and Equality.
+In each core area, students must take a foundational introductory lecture.
+Then the students must select four of the six core areas to attend a more in-depth proseminar and two thematically focused seminars, where they write research papers.
+To complete the BA program, students will need to take coursework in working techniques in Political Science as well as quantitative and qualitative research methods (to be taken prior to attending seminars), free electives, and an internship.
 Training in empirical research methods is a particular priority in the BA program.
-As such, methods’ training begins in the winter semester with a lecture on research design to be followed by a pro-seminar on qualitative research methods and continues in the summer semester with a lecture on quantitative methods and a corresponding pro-seminar.
+As such, methods’ training begins in the summer semester with a lecture on research design to be accompanied by a pro-seminar on qualitative research methods and continues in the winter semester with a lecture on quantitative methods and a corresponding pro-seminar.

 Students are also encouraged to complement their BA studies with coursework in any of the following areas for which graduates may receive additional certification: European Union Studies, Gender Studies, Geography and Regional Planning, Communication, Law, Regional Studies, Sociology, Foreign Languages, Sustainability Studies, Economics, and Contemporary History.